Olinda Bozán: Legacy

 Shortly after Bozan's death, the Film Museum dedicated the 1977 television series Olinda y las risas, as a tribute to the actress.
 A play, entitled "Pablo y Olinda" was written about their lives, early marriage and its almost immediate end, and Podestá's descent into madness from syphilis.
 It was performed in Buenos Aires at the Teatro Andamio 90 in 2011.

 Personal life

 Around 1908, Bozán married Pablo Podestá, who was twenty years her senior.
 The marriage lasted less than 6 months.
 At the end of the 1920s, Bozán married José Següe, by whom she had a son, Enrique, who was named after her father.
 They remained married for a decade.
-She had a long-term relationship with actor Oscar Valicelli from 1941–55, although they never married.
+She had a long-term relationship with actor Oscar Valicelli from 1941 to 1955, although they never married.